 I recall the ancient story of Moses in the desert who noticed a bush burning but not being consumed.
 In that moment he was aware that he was not alone.
 The ground on which he walked was holy.
 And because it was holy he took off his shoes.
 The original verb is the same word used of an animal shedding its skin – shed your shoes – discard them, you no longer need them.
 Without shoes the soles of our feet touch the rough and smooth of the ground.
 To walk on holy ground is to be truly grounded – of the earth, humus, from which we get the words humility and humanity.

 To stretch the image further, as we walk this world we leave behind our footprints, the marks of our presence and, at the same time, the world leaves its marks on us, refining us through our work, helping us become all we can be.
 Each of us in the course of life is building a work, an opus, to which all of our life experiences have contributed.
-We are becoming ourselves.
+Through good work we are becoming our true selves.

 Steven Pinker https://is.gd/nkXWlH